vitest-dev/eslint-plugin-vitest/docs/rules/require-mock-type-parameters.md

+# vitest/require-mock-type-parameters

-# Enforce using type parameters with vitest mock functions (`vitest/require-mock-type-parameters`)
+📝 Enforce using type parameters with vitest mock functions.

 ⚠️ This rule _warns_ in the 🌐 `all` config.